 Australian Government assistance

-The Australian Government is providing a hand up to farmers, businesses and communities affected by the floods, with more than $3.3 billion paid or committed to assist people as they continue to rebuild and recover.
+The Australian Government is providing a hand up to farmers, businesses and communities affected by the floods, with more than $3.3 billion committed to assist people as they continue to rebuild and recover.

 Funding highlights as at 1 May 2020 include: